Detecting mortgage fraud and other loan assistance scams

 - Someone tells you they can "save" your home if you sign or transfer over the deed to your house

-- Do not sign over the deed to your house to any organization or individual unless you are working directly with your mortgage servicer to forgive your debt
+- Do not sign over the deed of your house to any organization or individual unless you are working directly with your mortgage service provider to forgive your debt

 - Never make your mortgage payments to anyone other than your mortgage servicer without their approval

 Please visit the Federal Trade Commission (FTC) or the U.S. Department of Housing and Urban Development (HUD) to learn more about how to avoid loan modification or foreclosure rescue scams.

 To help keep your loan information safe and secure during this period, make sure your contact information is up to date.
 Remember, if we need to reach out to you, we’ll never ask for personal or financial information or an access code through email, text, or unsolicited calls.

 - Visit our Security Center to understand common red flags and how you can help fight fraud.